scottdurow/power-platform-pro-dev-workshop/Labs/Lab 5 - Source Code Control.md

    This project file will allow us to add the TypeScript transpilation that uses webpack as part of the solution build.
 You can see that the `npm run build` command is run when **Build** is executed.

-1. Now we can add a reference to this project back in the `C:\workshop\solution\ScottishSummitDeveloperWorkshop\ScottishSummitDeveloperWorkshop.cdsproj` underneath the pcf project reference:
+1. Now we can add a reference to this project back in the `C:\workshop\solution\PowerPlatformProDeveloperWorkshop\PowerPlatformProDeveloperWorkshop.cdsproj` underneath the pcf project reference:
    ```xml
      <ItemGroup>
        <ProjectReference Include="..\..\image-grid-pcf\image-grid-pcf.pcfproj" />